Monni (band): History

 After performing at a club in Hongdae, a representative of Soundholic approached Monni and they signed with the record label.
 In 2008, they released their first single album Monni: And,.
 In midst of preparing for their second studio album, Gong enlisted in mandatory military service and the band saw the departure of drummer Song.
 The latter was replaced by Jung Hoon-tae.
 In Gong's absence, the three remaining members began implementing elements of electronic music into the songs they crafted.
 Monni released their second album This Moment in June 2010.
 After spending seven years with Soundholic, Monni parted from the company in January 2014.
 They decided to leave the record label to "create our own music and reinvest our personal passion into songs that we could truly call ours".
 Kim established Modern Boy Records for the band to continue its activities.

 Monni preceded the release of their fourth studio album with the single "Dotnaeyo" on March 11, 2014.
 They released Follow My Voice and lead single "In the Moment" the following week.
 They celebrated their 10-year anniversary with a compilation album; three of the twenty-two songs on its track list were decided by the band's fans.
 Parts one and two were released via online music stores on October 8 and 22, respectively, and the CDs were issued on October 27.

-In 2017, Kim made his acting debut in Blue Busking, winning Best New Actor at the "Golden Cinematography Awards".
+In 2017, Kim made his big-screen debut with Blue Busking, which features songs by Monni.
+He also served as the film's music director and won Best New Actor at the "Golden Cinematography Awards".